Multiorbital character of the density wave in trilayer nickelate superconductors: Results

-The insets in Fig.~\ref{fig:5}a–d display the temperature dependence of the Raman intensity at two representative energies (610 and 910\,cm$^{-1}$) in the four polarization channels.
-In the $xx$ channel, the intensity at 610\,cm$^{-1}$ (label $A$ in Fig.~\ref{fig:5}a) decreases upon cooling, particularly below $T_\mathrm{DW}$.
+The polarization dependence provides additional information on the symmetry of the electronic Raman response.
+The insets in Figs.~\ref{fig:5}a-d display the temperature dependence of the Raman intensity at two representative energies (610 and 910\,cm$^{-1}$) in the four polarization channels.
+In the $x'x'$ channel, the intensity at 610\,cm$^{-1}$ (Fig.~\ref{fig:5}a, label $A$) decreases upon cooling, particularly below $T_\mathrm{DW}$.
 This trend reflects a broader suppression of spectral weight in the surrounding energy range at least up to 700\,cm$^{-1}$.
 Below 500\,cm$^{-1}$ the detailed behavior of any broad spectral weight distribution is masked by the rapidly growing phonon intensity.
-Conversely to this spectral weight depletion, the intensity of the 910\,cm$^{-1}$ peak (label $B$ in Fig.~\ref{fig:5}a) increases with decreasing temperature, with the most pronounced enhancement occurring near $T_\mathrm{DW}$ in the $xx$ channel.
-The contrasting temperature evolution of features $A$ and $B$ is similarly observed in the other polarization channels (insets in Figs.~\ref{fig:5}), although it is almost absent in the $x'y'$ channel.
+In contrast to the spectral weight depletion, the 910\,cm$^{-1}$ peak gains intensity with cooling (Fig.~\ref{fig:5}a, label $B$), most strongly near $T_\mathrm{DW}$ in the $x'x'$ channel.
+The contrasting temperature evolution of features $A$ and $B$ is similarly observed in the other polarization channels (insets in Fig.~\ref{fig:5}), although it is almost absent in the $xy$ channel.